Fort Lauderdale, Florida: Sites of interest

 Henry E. Kinney Tunnel on U.S. Route 1 is the only tunnel on a state road in the state of Florida.
 It was constructed in 1960, and its 864 ft length travels underneath the New River and Las Olas Boulevard.

 The Riverwalk Arts and Entertainment District in downtown Fort Lauderdale features the Broward Center for the Performing Arts; Museum of Discovery and Science, with its AutoNation 3D IMAX Theater; Florida Grand Opera; Fort Lauderdale Historical Center; Stranahan House; the Riverside Hotel; and the Museum of Art.

-Las Olas Boulevard is a popular thoroughfare in downtown Fort Lauderdale that runs from Andrews Avenue in the Central Business District to A1A and Fort Lauderdale Beach.
-The boulevard is a popular attraction for locals and visitors, being ideally situated close to Fort Lauderdale beach, Fort Lauderdale-Hollywood International Airport, and Port Everglades.
-It is considered to be South Florida's most architecturally unique, authentic, and eclectic shopping and dining district.
+Las Olas Boulevard is a thoroughfare in downtown Fort Lauderdale that runs from Andrews Avenue in the Central Business District to A1A and Fort Lauderdale Beach.
+The boulevard is a popular attraction for locals and visitors, being close to Fort Lauderdale beach, Fort Lauderdale-Hollywood International Airport, and Port Everglades.

 In addition to its museums, beaches, and nightlife, Fort Lauderdale is home to: the Fort Lauderdale Swap Shop, a large indoor/outdoor flea market, and the site of the world's largest drive-in movie theater, with 13 screens; North Woodlawn Cemetery, an African-American cemetery east of Interstate 95 near Sunrise Boulevard, which was added to the National Register of Historic Places in 2017; Calvary Chapel Fort Lauderdale, an evangelical megachurch in Fort Lauderdale; and the annual Fort Lauderdale International Boat Show, where almost 500 boats, yachts, and mega-yachts are on display.